antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

   mutations per CMS subtype and click **Next**.
 * For the *X track* choose **cms_final (5 cat)** and for the *Y track* choose **mutant_braf (3 cat)** mutations.
 * Select the *Graph type* **Stacked bar (%)**
-*The Guinney dataset contains several datasets put together.
-To only look at the samples from studies that looked at the mutational aberrations, use the Sample Filter with the setting *Subset Track*, select **mutant_braf (3 cat)** and in the pop-up check the boxes of **0 (776) and 1(87)**, note that the value 0 stands for no and 1 for yes.
+* The Guinney dataset contains several datasets put together.
+To only look at the samples from studies that looked at the mutational aberrations, use the Sample Filter with the setting *Subset Track*, select **mutant_braf (3 cat)** and in the pop-up check the boxes of **0 (776) and 1(87)**.

+Note that the value 0 stands for 'braf mutation: no' and 1 for 'braf mutation: yes' and nd stands for 'no data/ not defined'.
 We thus eliminate the samples from this analysis for which it is not known whether they have a BRAF mutation (value nd gets omitted).
 Click
   **Ok** and then **Submit**.

 ------